Pavel Bulanov: Purge, execution and rehabilitation

 Bulanov knew Nikolai Yezhov well, with whom he had friendly relations, and remained the secretary of the NKVD for a time after Nikolai Yezhov became head of the NKVD on 26 September 1936.
 He was entrusted with the organization of the Second Moscow Trial in January 1937.

 On March 29, 1937, Bulanov was arrested on Yezhov's orders, removed from the post of secretary, dismissed from the NKVD and expelled from the CPSU (b) as "an ideologically alien element".
 Yagoda was arrested at the same time.

 Yagoda was accused, among other things, of ordering Bulanov to spray poison on the walls of Yezhov's office; in fact Yezhov ordered the NKVD to sprinkle mercury on the curtains of his office so that the physical evidence could be collected and used to support the charge that Yagoda was a German spy, sent to assassinate Yezhov and Stalin with poison and restore capitalism.
-Yezhov later admitted under a interrogation on 5 May 1939 that he had fabricated the mercury poisoning to "raise his authority in the eyes of the leadership of the country".
+Yezhov later admitted under an interrogation on 5 May 1939 that he had fabricated the mercury poisoning to "raise his authority in the eyes of the leadership of the country".
 Mikhail Bulgakov included this anecdote in his novel The Master and Margarita, completed in 1940 but only published 30 years after the events.

 Both Yagoda and Bulanov were put on trial with 19 others on March 2, 1938.
 Bulanov testified at length about the supposed plot to kill Yezhov, claiming that Yagoda ordered him on September 29, 1936, several days after Yagoda had been removed from his position in the NKVD, to spray Yezhov's offices with mercury dissolved in acid, along with another unnamed poison that he claimed Yezhov took out of his locker.

 Bulanov also testified that Yagoda had, with the assistance of Ivan Zaporozhets, head of the Leningrad branch of the NKVD, organized the 1934 assassination of Sergei Kirov; Bulanov also accused Zaporozhets of the murder of Kirov's bodyguard the following day.
 Yagoda accepted guilt for Kirov's murder, elaborating on Bulanov's claims in his testimony.

 On March 13, 1938, all defendants were found guilty.
 Bulanov, Yagoda and 16 other defendants were executed two days later.
 His common-law wife was also executed as a Japanese spy.

 Although Bulanov was rehabilitated in 1988, Yagoda was never rehabilitated (exonerated).